alexboia/LVD-FluentUi-PasswordChangeBox/README.md

 	...
 	titleProps={{
 		show: true,
-		text: "Log-in to access your account"
+		text: "Time to change your password.
+Make it count!"
 	}}
 	...
 />